kinola-ee/kinola-wp/README.md

 To show only today's events, use `show_dates` attribute in the shortcode with the value set to `today`.
 Example: `show_dates="today"`.

-To show only events at a specific venue, use `allowed_venues` attribute in the shortcode with the value set to the venue name.
-Example: `allowed_venues="Bio Rex Helsinki"`.
+To show only events at a specific venue, use `allowed_venues` attribute in the shortcode.
+Example: `allowed_venues="Bio Rex Helsinki, Tartu Elektriteater"`.

 Example with all parameters:
 ```